-Lung cancer screening CT took its most important step toward widespread implementation last week, when the U.S. Preventive Services Task Force (USPSTF) released a draft of its forthcoming recommendation that the 9 million U.S. people meeting entry criteria for the National Lung Screening Trial (age 55-79, with 30+ pack-years smoking history and quit < 15 years) should undergo yearly low-dose lung cancer screening CT.
+Lung cancer screening CT took its most important step toward widespread implementation last week when the U.S. Preventive Services Task Force (USPSTF) released a draft of its forthcoming recommendation that the 9 million U.S. people meet entry criteria for the National Lung Screening Trial (age 55-79, with 30+ pack-years smoking history and quit < 15 years) should undergo yearly low-dose lung cancer screening CT.

-The recommendation earned a Grade B in the USPSTF’s draft statement released July 29, 2013:
+The recommendation earned a Grade B in the USPSTF’s draft statement released on July 29, 2013:

 The USPSTF recommends the service.
 There is high certainty that the net benefit is moderate or there is moderate certainty that the net benefit is moderate to substantial.

 The USPSTF’s recommendations have generally become the U.S. standard of care, both because of the authority of its expert panel and because insurers face pressure to cover the recommended services.
 Under the Affordable Care Act (“Obamacare”), insurers are required by law to pay the entire cost of any screening service recommended by the USPSTF with a Grade A or B rating without any copay or deductible.

 The USPSTF did not recommend other screening methods like a chest X-ray or sputum cytology.
 Previously the task force had either voted against lung cancer screening (in 1996) or declined to recommend either way, citing a lack of evidence (2004).

 A systematic review in Annals of Internal Medicine was published simultaneously online as the basis of support for the USPSTF’s lung cancer screening recommendations.